ENCODE-DCC/caper/DETAILS.md

 * **Docker/Singularity integration**: You can run a WDL workflow in a specifed docker/singularity container.

-* **MySQL database integration**: Caper defaults to use Cromwell's built-in HyperSQL DB to store metadata of all workflows.
-However, we also provide shell scripts to run a MySQL database server in a docker/singularity container.
+* **MySQL database integration**: Caper provide shell scripts to run a MySQL database server in a docker/singularity container.
 Using Caper with those databases will allow you to use Cromwell's [call-caching](https://cromwell.readthedocs.io/en/develop/Configuring/#call-caching) to re-use outputs from previous successful tasks.
 This will be useful to resume a failed workflow where it left off.

 * **One configuration file for all**: You may not want to repeat writing same command line parameters for every pipeline run.
 Define parameters in a configuration file at `~/.caper/default.conf`.